Strategy

 Today's media cycle moves faster than ever.
 Twitter breaks news before traditional outlets.
 Substacks compete with mainstream media.
 TikTok influences coverage angles.
 This fragmentation creates more opportunities for savvy founders.

-AI tools now help identify newsjacking opportunities in real-time, analyze which angles are gaining traction, and even draft initial responses.
-The founders who combine these tools with human insight and authentic expertise will win the newsjacking game.
+AI tools now help identify opportunities to leverage emerging narratives in real-time, analyze which angles are gaining traction, and even draft initial responses.
+The founders who combine these tools with human insight and authentic expertise will win at leveraging emerging narratives.

 The next time breaking news relates to your industry, don't wait for permission or the perfect moment.
 Find your angle, craft your insight, and join the conversation.
 The news cycle waits for no one — and neither should you.

-Master newsjacking, and you'll never lack for media coverage again.
+Master leveraging emerging narratives, and you'll never lack for media coverage again.

-Monitor journalists in real-time, identify newsjacking opportunities, and reach the right reporters at the perfect moment.
+Monitor journalists in real-time, identify opportunities to leverage emerging narratives, and reach the right reporters at the perfect moment.

 Start Monitoring News Opportunities